48 monthsProgramme duration

 With modules that involve practitioners, you will also have the opportunity to understand how your learning applies to the real world and consider the ways in which you can develop your professional profile and employability.

-Fieldwork and experiential learning are key facets in the development of undergraduate knowledge and skills within the discipline Planning.
-This programme provides a range of opportunities for students to develop this knowledge and skill set, including in-module 1 or 1/2-day field visits; group data collection and analysis assessments; and dedicated Year 2 and Final Year field study modules.
+Fieldwork and experiential learning are key in the development of your knowledge and skills in planning.
+This programme provides a range of opportunities for you to develop this knowledge and skill set, including in-module field visits and group data collection and analysis assessments.

 Increasing competitiveness in the graduate job market makes professional and practical experience invaluable in helping you to kickstart your career.
 The professional placement year allows you to put your lecture-based learning and skills into practice in a private or public sector organisation.
 It’s also an opportunity to build your professional profile, develop your network and identify your professional ambition.